venkateshmohan/Naive-Bayes-Classifier-Implementation-from-Scratch/README.md

                 -Calculate nk: number of times word wk occurs in all documents in class ωj.
                 -Calculate Maximum Likelihood estimator PMLE(wk|ωj) = nk/n
                             Bayesian estimator PBE(wk|ωj) = nk+1/n+|V ocabulary| (this is Laplace estimate).

+NaiveBayes.py is the implementation code of Naive Bayes text classification on training dataset using Bayesian Estimation. testing.py is the implementation code of Naive Bayes text classification on testing dataset using Bayesian estimation and maximum likelihood estimation.

+The accuracy obtained on training data is 94.72% whereas on testing data the accuracy is 85.4% using Bayesian estimation and on testing data using Maximum likelihood estimation, the accuracy is 23%.